 4. Start-up nonprofits need to meet additional requirements.
 See the Texas C-BAR

 Small business applicants need to meet the following criteria:

 1. The applicant cannot afford outside legal assistance.

 2. The applicant has not received a significant round of outside funding or financing from investors.

-3. The applicant has a current business plan.
+3. The applicant has a business plan (for new start-ups).

 4. The applicant’s business is located in the Austin region.

 How to Become a Client